naacl-org/naacl-2022-website/_pages/venue.md

 farther &amp; immerse yourself in the Pacific Northwest’s incredible landscapes.
 You can find more about the area attractions [here](https://www.hyatt.com/en-US/hotel/washington/hyatt-regency-seattle/sears/area-attractions).

+Note that you may need to apply for a U.S. visa to enter the country.
+Please refer to [this page](/visa-info/) for more information.

 ## Welcome Reception

-A Welcome Reception will be held on Sunday, July 10 th from 6:00pm to 8:00pm.
+A Welcome Reception will be held on **Sunday, July 10** from 6:00pm to 8:00pm.
 Join us at the conference venue where you can meet and make new friends and catch up with your colleagues.
 Light food and refreshments will be served.

 ## Social Event

-The NAACL 2022 Social Event will be held on Tuesday, July 12th, from 7:00 pm to 10:00 pm at the Museum of Pop Culture (MoPOP).
+The NAACL 2022 Social Event will be held on **Tuesday, July 12** from 7:00 pm to 10:00 pm at the Museum of Pop Culture (MoPOP).
 Housed in a building designed by architect Frank Gehry, this museum features rotating exhibits dedicated to all things pop culture, including film, music, comic books, and more.
 MoPOP’s permanent collection features more than 80,000 objects.
 While we add